Branksome Hall KEY INSIGHTS

 Our editor speaks about the school (video)

 Branksome Hall has a lot to recommend it, including a long history, stellar buildings, and an impressive list of alumni.
 It’s one of the highest-profile girls’ schools in the country, with a reputation of strong leadership and a vibrant approach to academics.
 If you asked about the best schools in the country, this is one that would invariably be on every list.
-Despite all of that, when we asked Deputy Principal Karrie Weinstock what it means to be a good school, she didn’t refer to any of those things.
+Despite all of that, when we asked former Deputy Principal Karrie Weinstock what it means to be a good school, she didn’t refer to any of those things.
 Instead, she said, “It’s a million small conversations” between students, faculty, peers, mentors, and staff.
 “I believe every girl comes to school every day wanting to be the best she can be.
 And then to meet adults and peers in that environment who are similarly aspiring—it’s a very good mix.
 That, to me, is a good school.”

 The campus’s heritage buildings add to the lustre, though … the spirit of the school is strikingly modern.
 Flexible learning spaces have been adopted and developed to foster agency in learning and to integrate movement into classroom instruction.
 The IB program starts early, as does the view to globalism.
 There is a buzz of activity, especially in the weekly, monthly, and seasonal events throughout the school calendar.
-One student told us “There’s always something to look forward to.”
+One student told us “there’s always something to look forward to.”

 ON SCHOOL LEADERSHIP